 And just because I love individual floral arrangements, each place setting also featured a mini loving cup topped with faux roses.
-Plus, I’m from the South.
-Real flowers are great and everything, but we loooove our fake flowers.
-They are great for kids parties because you can make them ahead of time and for a casual event, no one is going to turn up her nose at your fakes.
+(Here’s a tutorial.)
+Disclaimer: I’m from the South and while real flowers are great and everything, but we loooove our fake flowers.
+They are perfect for kids parties because you can make them ahead of time and for a casual event, no one is going to turn up her nose at your fakes.

 Anyone worried about a tall centerpiece blocking the view of your table mates?
 Nah.